-- 7.1.1 Every employee (other than a casual employee) covered by the Award shall at the end of each year of employment be entitled to not less than 4 weeks annual leave on full pay to be calculated as follows: - (a) From the date of commencement of this Award 2 August 2004 for those employees now working a 39 hour week, 156 hours; and - (b) From 2 August 2005, 152 hours. - Note: For those employees previously employed under the terms of the Fast Food Industry Award South-Eastern Division 2003 prior to the date of commencement of this Award continue to accrue annual leave at 152 hours per completed year of employment. - 7.1.2 Leave debits will be equivalent to the ordinary hours employees would have worked had they not been on paid leave.
-Such leave will therefore be paid and debited on the basis of the hours actually taken.
+- 7.1.1 Every employee (other than a casual employee) covered by the Award shall at the end of each year of employment be entitled to not less than 152 hours (4 weeks) annual leave on full pay. - 7.1.2 Leave debits will be equivalent to the ordinary hours employees would have worked had they not been on paid leave.
+Such leave will therefore be paid and debited on the basis of the hours actually taken. - 7.1.3 Such annual leave shall be exclusive of any public holiday which may occur during the period of that annual leave and (subject to clause 7.1.7) shall be paid for by the employer in advance: - (a) in the case of any and every employee in receipt immediately prior to that leave of ordinary wages at a rate in excess of the ordinary wages payable under clause 5.2 at that excess rate; and - (b) in every other case, at the ordinary time rate of pay payable under clause 5.2 to the employee concerned immediately prior to that leave. - 7.1.4 If the employment of any employee is terminated at the expiration of a full year of employment, the employer shall be deemed to have given the leave to the employee from the date of the termination of the employment and shall immediately pay to the employee in addition to all other amounts due to the employee, the employee's pay, calculated in accordance with clause 7.1.7 for 152 hours and also the employee's ordinary time rate of pay for any public holidays occurring during such period of 152 hours. - 7.1.5 If the employment of any employee is terminated before the expiration of a full year of employment, such employee shall be paid, in addition to all other amounts due to the employee, an amount equal to 1/12th of the employee's pay for the period of employment calculated in accordance with clause 7.1.7. - 7.1.6 Part-time employees shall be entitled to pro rata annual leave based upon the average number of hours worked per week in the preceding year of employment. - 7.1.7 Calculation of annual leave pay Annual leave pay (including any proportionate payments) shall be calculated as follows: - (a) Subject to the provisions of paragraph 7.1.7(b), in no case shall the payment by an employer to an employee be less than the sum of the following amounts: - (i) The employee's ordinary wage rate as prescribed by clause 5.2 for the period of the annual leave (excluding weekend penalty rates); - (ii) A further amount calculated at the rate of 17.5% of the amount referred to in clause 7.1.7(a)(i).

-- 7.1.3 Such annual leave shall be exclusive of any public holiday which may occur during the period of that annual leave and (subject to clause 7.1.7) shall be paid for by the employer in advance: - (a) in the case of any and every employee in receipt immediately prior to that leave of ordinary wages at a rate in excess of the ordinary wages payable under clause 5.2 at that excess rate; and - (b) in every other case, at the ordinary time rate of pay payable under clause 5.2 to the employee concerned immediately prior to that leave. - 7.1.4 If the employment of any employee is terminated at the expiration of a full year of employment, the employer shall be deemed to have given the leave to the employee from the date of the termination of the employment and shall immediately pay to the employee in addition to all other amounts due to the employee, the employee's pay, calculated in accordance with clause 7.1.7 for 152 hours and also the employee's ordinary time rate of pay for any public holidays occurring during such period of 152 hours. - 7.1.5 If the employment of any employee is terminated before the expiration of a full year of employment, such employee shall be paid, in addition to all other amounts due to the employee, an amount equal to 1/12th of the employee's pay for the period of employment calculated in accordance with clause 7.1.7. - 7.1.6 Part-time employees shall be entitled to pro rata annual leave based upon the average number of hours worked per week in the preceding year of employment. - 7.1.7 Calculation of annual leave pay Annual leave pay (including any proportionate payments) shall be calculated as follows: - (a) Subject to the provisions of clause 7.1.7(b), in no case shall the payment by an employer to an employee be less than the sum of the following amounts: - (i) the employee's ordinary wage rate as prescribed by clause 5.2 for the period of the annual leave (excluding weekend penalty rates); - (ii) a further amount calculated at the rate of 17.5% of the amount referred to in clause 7.1.7(a)(i). - (b) Clause 7.1.7(a) shall not apply to: - (i) any period or periods of annual leave exceeding 152 hours; or - (ii) employers (and their employees) who are already paying (or receiving) an annual leave bonus loading or other annual leave payment which is not less favourable to employees.
+- (b) Clause 7.1.7(a) shall not apply to: - (i) any period or periods of annual leave exceeding 152 hours; or - (ii) employers (and their employees) who are already paying (or receiving) an annual leave bonus loading or other annual leave payment which is not less favourable to employees.